Quest for optimal quantum resetting: protocols for a particle on a chain: Introduction

 \section{Introduction}

-In our daily life, we encounter many stochastic resetting processes, such as animals searching for food or persons searching for mobiles, often include random resets in time, which involves say returning to the past locations where food was successfully located or the last place a person remembers seeing her or his mobile.
-Usually, reset implies bringing back the system to its initial position but in general, it can be at any other configuration also\cite{evans2011diffusion}.
+In our daily life, we encounter many stochastic resetting processes, such as animals searching for food or persons searching for mobiles, that often include random resets in time, which involves say returning to the past locations where food was successfully located or the last place a person remembers seeing her or his mobile.
+Usually, reset implies bringing back the system to its initial position, but in general, it can be at any other configuration also~\cite{evans2011diffusion,evans2020stochastic}.

+{\bla In the last few years, there has been a renewed interest in resetting protocols theoretically as well as experimentally, given they can improve the efficiency of certain random search processes and algorithms in the sense of reducing mean first-detection-passage time (FDT)~\cite{PhysRevLett.118.030603,pal.2019,PhysRevE.103.052129,evans2011diffusion,evans2020stochastic,gupta2014fluctuating,biswas2023rate,biswas2023stochasticity,pal2023random,ray2019peclet,tucci2022first,ali2022asymmetric,ray2022expediting,besga2020optimal,tal2020experimental,faisant2021optimal}.
 In the context of the biochemical reaction, nature found a way to accelerate the process with a natural restart strategy~\cite{reaction1,reaction2,reaction3,reaction4}.
-Stroboscopic(sharp) resetting has been first introduced in Ref.~\cite{pal2016diffusion} in the classical context.
-In the last few years, there has been a renewed interest in resetting protocols theoretically as well as experimentally, given they can improve the efficiency of certain random search processes and algorithms in the sense of reducing mean first-detection-passage time (FDT)~\cite{PhysRevLett.118.030603,pal.2019,PhysRevE.103.052129,evans2011diffusion,evans2020stochastic,gupta2014fluctuating,biswas2023rate,biswas2023stochasticity,pal2023random,ray2019peclet,tucci2022first,ali2022asymmetric,ray2022expediting,besga2020optimal,tal2020experimental,faisant2021optimal}.
-Reset processes have also been studied in the context of non-equilibrium statistical mechanics, as they evolves into a nontrivial non-equilibrium stationary state~\cite{majumdar.2016,gupta.2017,majumdar.2015,majumdar2015dynamical,evans2013optimal,eule2016non,pal2015diffusion} also in the context of non-Markovian systems\cite{kumar2023universal}.
-There are many works regarding the effect of resetting on the ergodicity of several processes in the classical context\cite{wang2021time,vinod2022nonergodicity,wang2022restoring}.
+DNA-DNA hybridization, antigen-antibody binding, and various other molecular processes can all be described by the renowned Michaelis-Menten reaction scheme.
+Restart (or unbinding) is an integral part of the renowned Michaelis-Menten reaction scheme~\cite{reaction1,reaction2,reaction3,reaction4}.
+Reset processes have also been studied in the context of non-equilibrium statistical mechanics, as they evolve into a nontrivial non-equilibrium stationary state~\cite{majumdar.2016,gupta.2017,majumdar.2015,majumdar2015dynamical,evans2013optimal,eule2016non,pal2015diffusion} also in the context of non-Markovian systems\cite{kumar2023universal}.
+There are many works regarding the effect of resetting on the ergodicity of several processes in the classical context\cite{wang2021time,vinod2022nonergodicity,wang2022restoring}.}